ritikdongre/mcq_app/README.md

 6.Question order shall be shuffled for each candidate appearing:heavy_check_mark:```Questions appering on the test are different for each user```

-7.Assessment score shall be generated at the time of submission:heavy_check_mark:

 # Additional functionality

 1.```Login page``` - To take user's data.